marcopennekamp/lore/performance.md

 - A simple optimization: Only substitute in fits if the type is actually polymorphic.
 This was an oversight which led to a lot of useless iteration and such.
   - Improvement: 400ms -> 300ms at 100,000 iterations
+- Use an array-based map instead of Map for type allocations and assignments.
+Since hashed Maps come with substantial overheads, the array is faster for small sizes.
+(We can also consider doing this on the compiler side if performance ever becomes an issue there.)
+  - Improvement: 300ms -> 250ms at 100,000 iterations